Own A Production Company? 7 Tips To Minimise Waste

 Waste is a big problem in the production industry.
 Whether it’s onset, or at your office, there are many ways that you can reduce waste and help minimize its negative impacts.
-Here are six tips that will help you do just that
+Here are 7 tips that will help you do just that.

 You can save a lot of money by reducing the amount of packaging waste your company generates.
 One option is to change from using boxes for shipping products in favor of paper bags or plastic bins.
 This will decrease the number of times you have to order new materials and provide cost savings.